 Council Regulation (EC) No 338/97 provides the Commission with the possibility to restrict the introduction of species into the European Union.
 This is done after consultation with the countries of origin concerned and taking into account any opinion of the Scientific Review Group (for further information please refer to the document 'Differences between the EU and CITES' (pdf 35K).

-The most recent Suspensions Regulation is available here.
+The most recent Suspension Regulation is available here.

 The above mentioned EU Wildlife Trade Regulations set out rules governing wildlife trade in the European Union.